SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Time_Scoped_Relation_Learning_Tutorial.md

 - [Step 6: Final exercise](#step-6-final-exercise)

-## Step 1: Install the example package from the catalog
+## Step 1: Install the example package from the Catalog

 1. Go to <https://catalog.dataminer.services/details/package/6057>.

-1. Deploy the catalog item to your DataMiner Agent by clicking the *Deploy* button.
+1. Deploy the Catalog item to your DataMiner Agent by clicking the *Deploy* button.

-   This will create a DataMiner element named "Relation Learning Tutorial - Kata Relation Learning" in your system that will be used throughout the rest of the tutorial.
+   This will create a DataMiner element named "Relation Learning Tutorial - Kata Relation Learning" in your system, which will be used throughout the rest of the tutorial.
 The element will be located in the view *DataMiner Catalog* > *Augmented Operations* > *Relation Learning Tutorial*.

 ## Step 2: Discover anomaly detection in trend graphs